How the Internet of Things can transform customer experiences

 From preventative maintenance on white goods to smart mirrors in clothes stores, the IoT is ready to change customer relationships

 If there's one phrase that plays a fundamental role in the business world, it's that "the customer is always right".
-Coined in 1909 by Harry Gordon Selfridge, companies generally use it to convince customers that they're going to get a good service and good products.
+While it might seem like a cliché, it’s just as relevant now as it was when it was coined in 1909 by Harry Gordon Selfridge to stress the importance of giving customers a good service and good products.

 Addressing customer problems